OnTopicCMS/OnTopic-Library/Ignia.Topics.ViewModels/README.md

 - [`TopicViewModelCollection<>`](TopicViewModelCollection.cs)

 ## Usage
-By default, the [`Ignia.Topics.Web.Mvc`](../Ignia.Topics.Web.Mvc)'s [`TopicController`](../Ignia.Topics.Web.Mvc/Controllers/TopicController.cs) uses the out-of-the-box [`TopicMappingService`](../Ignia.Topics/Mapping) to map topics to view models.
+By default, the [`Ignia.Topics.AspNetCore.Mvc`](../Ignia.Topics.AspNetCore.Mvc)'s [`TopicController`](../Ignia.Topics.AspNetCore.Mvc/Controllers/TopicController.cs) uses the out-of-the-box [`TopicMappingService`](../Ignia.Topics/Mapping) to map topics to view models.
 For applications primarily relying on the out-of-the-box view models, it is recommended that the [`TopicViewModelLookupService`](TopicViewModelLookupService.cs) be used; this includes all of the out-of-the-box view models, and can be derived to add application-specific view models.

 ### `DynamicTopicViewModelLookupService`
 For applications with a large number of view models, it may be preferable to use the `DynamicTopicViewModelLookupService`, which will attempt to map topics to view models based on the naming convention `{ContentType}TopicViewModel`, from any assembly or namespace.
 If the `Ignia.Topics.ViewModels.dll` is in an application's `/bin` directory then these view models will be available to the lookup service and, thus, the mapping service.
 If any classes with the same name are available in _any other assembly or namespace_ then they will override the `ViewModels`  from this assembly.
 That allows these classes to be treated as default fallbacks.

 > *Note:* If a base class is overwritten then topics that derive from the original version will continue to do so unless they are _also_ overwritten.
 For example, if a `Theme` property is added to a customer-specific `PageTopicViewModel`, the `Theme` property won't be available on e.g. `SlideShowTopicViewModel` unless it is _also_ overwritten by the customer to inherit from their `PageTopicViewModel`.

 ## Design Considerations
-As view models, not all attributes and relationships are exposed by the view models.
+As view models, not all attributes and relationships are exposed.
 The properties chosen are optimized around values that are expected to be of common interest to most views.

 ### Default Constructor
 All of the view models assume a default constructor (e.g., `new TopicViewModel()`).
 This is necessary to provide compatibility with the `TopicMappingService` which will attempt to create new instances of view models based on the default constructor.